trullock/node-packages/page-manager/readme.md

 # Page Manager

-This project provides a skeleton for building single page webapps, with a focus on advanced browser navigation support and history manipulation.
+This project provides a skeleton for building single page webapps, with a focus on advanced browser navigation support, history manipulation and lazy loading.

 ## Pages